BuildingSync/schema/docs/notebooks/bsync_examples/Primary-School-Levels1-2.md

 3) Adding the information required for a Level 2 energy audit

-4) Adding the information required for a Level 3 energy audit (WIP)

-5) Generating a BuildingSync file and verifying it against version 2.4.0 of the BuildingSync schema
+4) Generating a BuildingSync file and verifying it against version 2.4.0 of the BuildingSync schema

 But first, let us import the required libraries and set up some useful functions: